faintshadows/vtn-fortune/README.md

 **Hey watch out, many of these fortunes are lewd/explicit in nature** Like, a lot of them.
 I did not expect there to be that many when I did this.
-You may want to put these in the `off` (offensive) folder for your fortunes so you don't accidentally bring this up when there are others watching.
+The nsfw fortunes are in the `off/vtn` file.

 ## To Install
 For me, on Gentoo, the fortunes are located at `/usr/share/fortune`.
 On Debian, it seems to be located at `/usr/share/games/fortunes`.
 Just drop the two files (`vtn`, `vtn.dat`) in there, and just running `fortune` should pull it up at random.
+Same goes for the two files in the `off` directory.

 If you just want to get these fortunes, have the two files in your current working directory, and do `fortune vtn`.